HamidAbbasi-R/Physics-Informed-ML/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments

-- Inspired by physics-informed machine learning techniques for solving differential equations.
-- Built using [Streamlit](https://streamlit.io/) for interactive visualization and [PyTorch](https://pytorch.org/) for neural network implementation.